 Rafael Lozano-Hemmer is one of the most innovative voices of his generation, best known for creating large-scale installations in the public realm.
 His work challenges traditional notions of site-specificity, and instead focuses on the idea of creating relationship-specific work through connective interfaces.
 Since his emergence in the 1990s, Lozano-Hemmer has mixed the disparate fields of digital media, robotics, medical science, and performance art into interactive artworks.

-Lozano-Hemmer’s talk at The Cooper Union will address his practice in public space, with a special focus on two upcoming commissions: Border Tuner, a light and sound participatory installation across the US-Mexico border, on view in November, and Speaking Willow, the artist’s first permanent public art commission in the United States.
+Lozano-Hemmer’s talk at The Cooper Union will address his practice in public space, with a special focus on two recent commissions: Border Tuner, a light and sound participatory installation across the US-Mexico border, which was on view in November, and Speaking Willow, the artist’s first permanent public art commission in the United States.
 This major, new interactive sound and light sculpture will be unveiled in Spring 2020 to inaugurate the opening of Planet Word, a new non-profit museum in Washington D.C. dedicated to the art and science of language.
 Public Art Fund has partnered with philanthropist and Planet Word founder Ann Friedman to commission Speaking Willow.
 The work will take the form of a 20-foot tall weeping willow tree with 500 directional speakers, suspended from the tree’s branches, each one dedicated to a unique language and programmed with recordings of speeches, songs, poems and other texts curated in a collaboration with the artist and museum.

 The Cooper Union